 - And where the heck are you emptying the bag?
 You’ll have to tie off the bags of waste and keep them lying around until authorities tell you how to get rid of them.

 Instead of going this route, I’d recommend the twin-bucket system.

-If you were completely unprepared for an emergency, you could use a bag toilet.
+You could use a bag toilet if you were completely unprepared for an emergency.
 It would be fine for up to a few days.
-After that, you’d end up with too many bags of human waste building up in your home.
+After that, you’d end up with too many bags of human waste in your home.
 Gross, right?

 Option 2: WAG Bags

 WAG stands for “Waste Alleviation and Gelling.”
-They are made by the company Cleanwaste (and are now called the “Go Anywhere Toilet kit, but most still refer to them as WAG bags).
+They are made by the company Cleanwaste (now called the “Go Anywhere Toilet kit, but most still refer to them as WAG bags).
 Many backpackers are familiar with wag bags because some national parks now require hikers to pack out their waste.

 They can be found on Amazon.